 Lighter in Weight

-Most vehicles have to be built with steel and other metal alloys for their strength.
+Vehicles built with steel and other metals are for strength.
 However, these also add a great deal of weight to a vehicle.
 The heavier a vehicle, the more gas it takes to keep it moving.

 Natural fibers are naturally lightweight yet strong.
 Think of how tall a tree can grow even with a narrow trunk.
 This is because of the properties of natural fibers.

-When these fibers are then combined with plastics to create a composite material, car parts can be made far lighter than if they were made with plastic alone.
+Plastics combined with fibers are to create a composite material.
+Making car parts far lighter than made with plastic alone.

 Improved Fuel Efficiency

-When a car is made lighter thanks to the addition of natural fibers, it will have a lower gas mileage.
+Lighter cars made from natural fibers, resulting in lower gas mileage.
 This provides a huge advantage to consumers who are looking for ways to save money.

 Did you know for every 100 additional pounds carried by a vehicle, the fuel efficiency can drop by 2%?
 When you can shave off a few hundred pounds through natural fibers, this can make a huge difference.

 The auto industry has long since been dependent on materials and parts that come from foreign soil.
 This can make things difficult in a constantly changing global political climate.

 By relying more on natural fibers, we can use more locally- and nationally-produced materials.
 This helps to improve the American economy while limited our reliance on other countries to produce car parts for us.